 Driveway painting is a very basic, relatively easy DIY project.
-Here are what I see as the best driveway paint products that really last.
+Here are the prodcuts I’ve been using and what I recommnend.

 - Whether you are doing lines or doing the entire road, driveway paint colors are available online for free shipping, amazingly.

-- Concrete driveway paint will last a long time: the key is good surface preparation.
+- Concrete driveway paint will last a long time but…. the key is good surface preparation.

-This post applies to all concrete, painted or not, including walls and steps as well.
+This post has info for concrete and for asphalt, already painted or not, including walls and steps as well.

 Painting basketball or tennis courts, or curbs or handicap parking?
 Jump down to the section on Traffic Paint.

-My motto: there is never an occasion to buy low-cost paint, even if you are selling your home or if you are a landlady/lord.
+My motto: there is never an occasion to buy low-cost paint, even if you want a quick-sale face lift, or if you are a landlady/lord.
 It is always more expensive in the long run.

-Driveway paint: what are the best concrete driveway paint today?
+Driveway paint: what are the best concrete driveway paints today?

 Two-part epoxy